ConfederacyOfGaia/Gaia/mechanics.md

 **Size.** Gnomes are btewen 3 and 4 feet tall and average about 40 pounds.
 Your size is Small.
 **Speed.** Your base walking speed is 25 feet.
 **Gnome Cunning.** Advantage on Intellifence, Wisdom, and Charisma saving throws against magic.
+**Racial Enemy.** Gnomes have a long-standing and deep-seated hatred of orcs, and gain a +1 to hit when fighting them.

 ### Elves